 Current Position:Founding academic dean at Luis Valdez Academy, San Jose, CA

-Irene Castillón is the founding academic dean at Luis Valdez Leadership Academy in San Jose, CA, where she seeks to build structures and programs that affirm students by fostering teaching and learning that is culturally competent and empowering.
+Irene Castillón is the assistant principal and history teacher at Cristo Rey San Jose Jesuit High School in San Jose, CA, where she seeks to build structures and programs that affirm students by fostering teaching and learning that is culturally competent and empowering.
 Irene was also the recipient of the Phyllis Henry Lindstrom Educational Leadership Award and in 2016 and was recognized by the U.S. Department of Education as part of the #LatinosTeach campaign.
 With her leadership and teaching largely influenced by her own experiences, Irene entered education to advocate for equity, tolerance and justice.